Bad-Wolf-developpement/Bad-Wolf-Developpement.github.io/index.md

 Bad Wolf developpement is currently contributing to the following project:

-- [Webthings.io](https://webthings.io/) : by developping multiple addons;
+- [Webthings.io](https://webthings.io/) : by developping multiples addons;

 More projects will follow.

 ### Contacts

-If you want to join, learn more or ask us questions, you can contact us on:
+If you want to join us, learn more about us or ask us any questions, you can contact us on:
 - [Discord](https://discord.com/channels/945005636234641459/945006060698222662)
 - [Github](https://github.com/Bad-Wolf-developpement)